Nudibranchs are marine gastropod mollusks with soft bodies, part of the sea-slug family.

 Nudibranchs live actually all over the world.
 And also at all depths.
-But they to tend to favor warm temperate and tropical seas.
+But they do tend to favor warm temperate and tropical seas.

 Every day divers identify new species.
 So who knows, maybe you will discover one for yourself!

-The pollution of the water is one of the biggest threatens to the population of these beautiful animals.
-In addition the degradation, loss of habitat and also the decrease in biodiversity associated with global warming.
+The pollution of the water is one of the biggest threats to the population of these beautiful animals.
+In addition the degradation, loss of habitat, and also the decrease in biodiversity associated with global warming.